-One of the best kept secrets of the city is the Seattle City Pass.
-With the pass you can get into places like the Space Needle, take a harbor cruise, visit museums, gardens, Z00 and other culture events of the city.
+One of the best-kept secrets of the city is the Seattle City Pass.
+With the pass, you can get into places like the Space Needle, take a harbor cruise, visit museums, gardens, Z00, and other cultural events of the city.
 By using the City Pass you can save as much as 45% of the cost of admission.
 You will find all the information you need by going to their website.

 This is a perfect year to visit greater Seattle.
-Discover the one of the countries best Zoos!
+Discover one of the countries best Zoos!
 Seek out the Gardens!
 Cruise the waterways.
 Visit the Space Needle.
 There is nothing like a Washington adventure!
-If you live in the Pacific Northwest, then this amazing city is in your own back yard!
+If you live in the Pacific Northwest, then this amazing city is in your own backyard!
 See you in Seattle!